Shen-dot-Xin/group-project-group_3_let-s_go_hamilton/README.md

 **Features**

-- Last season constructor's performance
+- Last 3 seasons constructor's performance -- average points earned each races in last 3 seasons
-- Car retirement rate
+- The frequency of car mechanical failure in the last season -- identifing why drivers did not finish the race
-- Driver Pairing
+- Wins or loss at each grand pixes in the last season